 - IFRS 16 Leases (issued in January 2016).
 This standard will replace the standard IAS 17 as well as related IFRIC 4 Interpretation, SIC 15 and SIC 27.
-This standard must be applied from 2019 onwards: - IFRIC Interpretation 23 Uncertainty over income tax treatment (issued in June 2017).
-This interpretation clarifies the application of IAS 12 -Income taxes regarding the accounting and valuation of income tax when it is subject to uncertainty.
-This interpretation must be applied from 2019 onwards subject to its endorsement by the EU; - Amendments to IAS 28 Long-term interests in associates and joint.
-These amendments should be mandatory for the 2019 and subsequent years subject to its endorsement by EU; - Annual improvements to IFRS Standards 2015-2017 Cycle (issued in December 2017); - Amendments to IAS 19 Plan Amendment, Curtailment or Settlement (issued in February 2018).
-These amendments must be applied as from 1 January 2019 onwards subject to their endorsement by the EU; - Amendments to references to the conceptual framework in IFRS standards (issued in March
+This standard must be applied from 2019 onwards; - IFRIC 23 Uncertainty over income tax treatment (issued in June 2017).
+This interpretation clarifies the application of IAS 12 - Income taxes regarding the accounting and valuation of income tax when it is subject to uncertainty.
+This interpretation must be applied from 2019 and subsequent years subject to its endorsement by EU on 23 October 2018; - Amendments to IAS 28 Long-term interests in associates and joint-ventures.
+These amendments should be mandatory for the 2019 and subsequent years subject to its endorsement by EU; - Amendments related to Annual improvements to IFRS Standards 2015-2017 Cycle (issued in December 2017); - Amendments to IAS 19 Plan Amendment, Curtailment or Settlement (issued in February 2018).
+These amendments must be applied as from January 1st 2019 onwards subject to their endorsement by the EU; - Amendments to references to the conceptual framework in IFRS standards (issued in March 2018).

-- 2018).
 These amendments must be applied as from 1 January 2020 subject to their endorsement by the EU; - Amendments to IFRS 9 Prepayment features with negative compensation (issued in October 2017).
-These amendments must be applied as from 1 January 2019. - Regarding IFRS 16 Leases, the Group identified its lease contracts where its acts as the lessee and is currently in the process of estimation of the impacts on its consolidated statement of financial position and income statement.
-Impacts are not expected to be significant for the Group
+These amendments must be applied as from 1 January 2019; - Amendments to IFRS 3 Definition of a business, (issued on 22 October 2018).
+These amendment must be applied as from 1 January 2020 subject to their endorsement by the EU;